 However, ski cross has not always been Willows primary focus.
 During his sports career, he not only successfully completed school, but achieved a first class degree in BSc Economics, Finance and Banking at University of Portsmouth.

 Willows kept this approach throughout his time as a Portsmouth University Sports Scholar.
-The program included strength and conditioning, physio therapy, sports psychology and sports financial support.
+The program included strength and conditioning, physio therapy, sports psychology and financial support.

 “I got a 2:1 in second year and that was another push for me, I wanted to prove to myself that I could ski and it not hinder my education.
-The last three months of university, I was in the library at nine every morning and leaving at 11/12 every night and that’s how I managed to get that first” he added, as his face beamed with pride.
+The last three months of university, I was in the library at nine every morning and leaving at 11/12 every night and that’s how I managed to get that first,” he added, as his face beamed with pride.

 Willows advice to young sports athletes going through the education system alongside sport is to communicate and to look at the bigger picture.

-Funding is another hurdle Willows has had to overcome throughout his skiing journey.
+Funding is another hurdle Willows had to overcome throughout his skiing journey.
 With the majority of his journey being self funded and the university sports scholarship only being able to cover a certain amount, it has proved to be incredibly difficult to travel around the world as a student.
 Go Fund me pages have helped Willows live his dream of being a ski cross athlete.

-“From the beginning it was when I could afford to do it, I got selected for the World Junior Championships from when I was 16 up till I was 21, and it was a case of trying to fit it in” said Willows.
+“From the beginning it was when I could afford to do it, I got selected for the World Junior Championships from when I was 16 up until I was 21, and it was a case of trying to fit it in” said Willows.

 This week Willows has released his headline sponsor IG Index (trading and investment services firm), which is also his current employer.
 To support with his ski cross career, IG Index has given him a total of three-months off a year for training and competitions.